Pro forma: Westminster system

 In certain Commonwealth nations with a Westminster system, such as the United Kingdom, Canada, and Australia, pro forma bills are introduced immediately before consideration of the speech from the throne.
 Pro forma bills are incomplete pieces of legislation and undergo only the first reading stage.
 They symbolize the authority of the parliament to discuss matters other than those specified by the head of state, for which ostensibly parliament was summoned.
 After first reading, the bill is never considered further.
 The pro forma bill was first introduced in the House of Commons of England in 1558.

 In the Parliament of the United Kingdom, the equivalents are the Outlawries Bill in the House of Commons and the Select Vestries Bill in the House of Lords.
 In the Parliament of Canada, such bills are titled Bill C-1, An Act respecting the Administration of Oaths of Office, and Bill S-1, An Act relating to Railways in the House of Commons of Canada and Senate of Canada, respectively.
-In the Australian House of Representatives, a new bill is drafted at the start of each parliamentary term (in the 47th Parliament this was the Customs Amendment Bill 2022) and presented by the Prime Minister.
-The bill undergoes the first reading, but a second reading is not moved unlike normal bills.
+In the Australian House of Representatives, a new bill (known as the "formal" or "privilege bill") is drafted at the start of each parliamentary term (e.g. in the 47th Parliament this was the Customs Amendment Bill 2022) and presented by the Prime Minister.
+The bill is read the first time and is printed (published), but, unlike normal bills, the second reading is not moved and remains on the agenda indefinitely.
 However, departing from British and Canadian tradition, the contents of the bills do address the matters referred to in its title, and could theoretically be enacted like any other normal bill.
-This practice does not extend to the Australian Senate; instead other formal business is conducted (such as question time) before consideration of the governor-general's speech.
+This practice does not extend to the Australian Senate; instead other formal business is conducted (such as question time and procedural motions) before consideration of the governor-general's speech.